Am I Eligible?

 Properties that are eligible for PAHAF are dwellings located in Pennsylvania and that are one- to four-unit residential properties, specifically: Single-family/row home (attached or detached properties); condominium units; cooperatives; and manufactured/mobile homes.

-Homeowner has experienced a financial hardship as a result of the COVID-19 pandemic after January 21, 2020 (including a hardship that began before January 21, 2020 and continued after that date) and is at least 30 days past due on the mortgage payments and/or housing-related expenses for which they are requesting PAHAF assistance
+Homeowner has experienced a financial hardship as a result of the COVID-19 pandemic and is seeking assistance with past due mortgage and housing-related expenses incurred since January 1, 2020 (including a hardship that began before January 1, 2020 and continued after that date) and is at least 30 days past due on the mortgage payments and/or housing-related expenses for which they are requesting PAHAF assistance.
+Note: forward mortgage payment is the only assistance type that does not require a delinquency to be eligible.

 Income Prioritization for PAHAF